quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 We discovered one significant cis-eQTL for *Mbd4* in spleen at which *D* alleles were associated with increased expression.
 We also queried a previously published collection of eQTLs derived from Diversity Outbred (DO) mouse embryonic stem cell expression data [@PMID:32795400], but did not find any significant eQTLs for either *Ogg1* or *Mbd4*.

-Finally, we queried the structural variants identified in a population of inbred laboratory strains sequenced by the Sanger Mouse Genomes Project (MGP) [@PMID:21921910] and found 93 deletions within the implicated interval on chromosome 6.
+Finally, we queried a dataset of structural variants (SVs) identified via high-quality, long-read assembly of inbred laboratory strains [@doi:10.1016/j.xgen.2023.100291] and found 148 large insertions or deletions within 5 Mbp of the cosine distance peak on chromosome 6.
-Of these, five overlapped the exonic sequences of three protein-coding genes: *Tmem72*, *Tmcc1*, and *Gm20387*.
+Of these, seven overlapped the exonic sequences of protein-coding genes (Table @tbl:sv-overlap), though none of these genes has a previously annotated role in DNA binding, repair or replication, or in a pathway that would likely affect germline mutation rates.
-None of these genes has a previously annotated role in DNA binding, repair or replication, or in a pathway that would likely affect germline mutation rates.
+Two protein-coding genes that are involved in DNA repair (*Mbd4* and *Rad18*) harbored intronic insertions or deletions (Table @tbl:sv-overlap), though it is challenging to interpret the functional impact of these SVs without additional experimental evidence.

 ### Evidence of epistasis between germline mutator alleles

 Next, we more precisely characterized the effects of the chromosome 4 and 6 mutator alleles on mutation spectra in the BXDs.
-We observed that C>A germline mutation fractions in BXDs with *D* alleles at both mutator loci were higher than in BXDs with *D* alleles at either locus alone (Figure {@fig:spectra-comparison} and {@fig:spectra-comparison-all}).
+We observed that C>A germline mutation fractions in BXDs with *D* alleles at both mutator loci were higher than in BXDs with *D* alleles at either locus alone (Figure @fig:spectra-comparison-all and @fig:spectra-comparison).
-Compared to BXDs with *B* alleles at the chromosome 6 mutator locus, those with *D* alleles did not exhibit higher C>A mutation fractions, indicating that the effects of the chromosome 6 mutator locus depend on the presence of a *D* allele at the chromosome 4 locus (Figure {@fig:spectra-comparison}).
+Compared to BXDs with *B* alleles at the chromosome 6 mutator locus, those with *D* alleles did not exhibit higher C>A mutation fractions, indicating that the effects of *D* alleles at the chromosome 6 locus depend on the presence of *D* alleles at *Mutyh* (Figure {@fig:spectra-comparison}).

-We also used SigProfilerExtractor [@PMID:36388765] to assign the germline mutations in each BXD to a single-base substitution (SBS) mutation signature from the COSMIC catalog [@PMID:30371878].
+We also used SigProfilerExtractor [@PMID:36388765] to assign the germline mutations in each BXD to single-base substitution (SBS) mutation signatures from the COSMIC catalog [@PMID:30371878].
-Mutation signatures often reflect specific exogenous or endogenous sources of DNA damage, and the fraction of a given sample's mutations attributable to a particular SBS signature can suggest a genetic or environmental etiology.
+Mutation signatures often reflect specific exogenous or endogenous sources of DNA damage, and the fraction of mutations attributable to a particular SBS signature can suggest a genetic or environmental etiology.
-The SBS1, SBS5, and SBS30 mutation signatures were active in all BXDs, regardless of genotypes at the chromosome 4 and 6 mutator loci (Figure @fig:spectra-comparison).
+The SBS1, SBS5, and SBS30 mutation signatures were active in nearly all BXDs, regardless of genotypes at the chromosome 4 and 6 mutator loci (Figure @fig:spectra-comparison).
 However, the SBS18 signature, which is dominated by C>A mutations and likely reflects unrepaired DNA damage from reactive oxygen species, was only active in mice with *D* alleles at the chromosome 4 locus; the highest SBS18 activity was observed in mice with *D* alleles at both mutator loci (Figure @fig:spectra-comparison).
-SBS18 activity was absent in mice with *D* alleles at the chromosome 6 mutator locus alone (Figure @fig:spectra-comparison), further demonstrating that *D* alleles at this locus are not sufficient to cause a mutator phenotype.
+SBS18 activity was absent from mice with *D* alleles at the chromosome 6 mutator locus alone (Figure @fig:spectra-comparison), further demonstrating that *D* alleles at this locus are not sufficient to cause a mutator phenotype.

 To more formally test for epistasis, we fit a linear model predicting counts of C>A mutations in each strain as a function of genotypes at `rs52263933` and `rs31001331` (the peak markers at the two mutator loci) (*Materials and Methods*).
 A model that included an interaction term between genotypes at the two markers fit the data significantly better than a model including only additive effects (p = 9.8e-4).